jschaefer619/PHIL191VennDocumentation/README.md

 ![contradiction 2](https://user-images.githubusercontent.com/56604738/85112779-0941b500-b1cb-11ea-884f-77b6db034d96.png)

 It is difficult to discern here, but the blue shading overlapping the black shading indicates a contradiction too.
-There cannot exist an instantiation of a set in a black shaded area.
+There cannot exist an instantiation of any set in a black shaded area.

 Some more improvements to make:
 - Cleaner GUI